FriendsOfCake/fixturize/README.md

 # Features

-If you have a good idea for a Crud feature, please join us on IRC and let's discuss it.
+If you have a good idea for a Fixturize feature, please join us on IRC and let's discuss it.
 Pull requests are always more than welcome.

 # Support / Questions

-You can join us on IRC in the #FriendsOfCake channel for any support or questions.
+You can join us on IRC in the #CakePHP channel for any support or questions.